 The idea of opposite forces complementing each other is at the core of many belief systems.
 The Ancient Chinese concept of yin & yang is often represented by black & white 'taijitu', but also by broken and solid lines sometimes combined in…

-In kitchens, bedrooms, studios and more, artists across Europe have been inspired by domestic scenes and settings.
-Gallery curated by Europeana Common Culture project partners
+Sporting venues from across Europe Gallery curated by Europeana Common Culture project partners

 The defining dress of the 1920s, the flapper dress and style symbolises the road towards emancipation and increasing freedom for women.

 Paintings, photographs and drawing of landmarks and locations around Scotland

 Amphitheaters were elliptical monumental buildings used in Roman times for public performances.
 The morning was the time for venationes, forms of entertainment that involved hunting and killing wild animals; gladiator games were held in the afternoon.

 Windmills and wind turbines allow us to harness the power of the skies.
 They can mill grain into flour, or turn currents into electricity, in a sustainable and eco-friendly way.